braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ![][9]{: style="max-width:85%;"}

-Next, we'll name this catalog "games_catalog" and click the **Create Catalog** button to finish creating our catalog.
+Next, we'll name this catalog "games_catalog" and click the **Process Catalog** button.
+Then, Braze will check your catalog for any errors before catalog creation.

 ![][11]{: style="max-width:85%;"}